Gyeongbokgung Palace Guide (things to do + how to get there)

 Is Gyeongbokgung Palace Worth Visiting?

-100%.
-Gyeongbokgung Palace is easily one of the most must-visit places to visit in Seoul (another one would be Seoul Tower/Namsan Park!).
+Gyeongbokgung Palace is easily one of the top must-visit places to visit in Seoul (another one would be Seoul Tower/Namsan Park!).

-You get to see some of the most beautiful structures in Korea and experience the rich culture and history of the country.
+You get to see some of the most beautiful structures in Korea and see the rich culture and history of the country.
 It was my favorite time-hop in South Korea.

 Hope this Gyeongbokgung Palace guide was helpful!
 Enjoy your visit!